skarwa10/AndroidApp/README.md

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

 **Answer:** Function of Adaptor is to generate Views for list of objects and load in listview container.
 It acts as a proxy between View and DataSource(Model).'convertView' is the old views that is not visible.
-Adaptor which uses the convertView to reuse old view instead of instantiating new View thus helps improve performance.
+Adaptor uses the convertView to reuse old view instead of instantiating new View thus helps improve performance.

 ## Notes